josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 -------------------------------------------------------------------------------------------------------------------------
 </details>

+Now please go to the GUI using the other link that we shared with you.
+* Once you enter the GUI, you will see 1 project in the landing page
+* Click on the **orbit-trial** project
+* You will land on the **Model Management** tab, where you will see information of the model you just deployed

-**Congratulations, you’ve deployed your churn model!** The model has been deployed to our trial environment running on GCP.
+The model has been deployed to our trial environment running on GCP.

 <details>
   <summary>FAQ: Does Orbit ONLY work on specific cloud infrastructure like Google Cloud Platform?</summary>